The Book Proposal Lab

 Get strategic guidance on approaching agents and positioning your work

-Hear directly from my literary agent and a veteran editor and author
+Hear directly from my literary agent and editor at Random House

 Writers with a clear nonfiction idea they’re ready to develop